-Discovering the Pagode de Paris, you're enveloped by its fascinating history.
-It's hard to ignore the architectural contrast as you walk near Parc Monceau, where the incredible transformation in 1926 gave new life to this mansion, raising it two storeys, reshaping its roof and painting it bright red.
+Discover the Pagode de Paris and let yourself be enveloped by its fascinating history.
+It's hard to ignore the architectural contrast as you walk near Parc Monceau, where the incredible transformation in 1926 gave new life to this mansion, raising it two stories, reshaping its roof and painting it bright red.
 A bold design that, despite complaints and petitions from the neighborhood at the time, has stood the test of time.

-Today, although the Maison Loo cannot be visited as a museum open to the public, it continues to serve as a cultural link between France and China, as its illustrious founder intended.
+Today, although the Maison Loo is not open to the public as a museum, it continues to serve as a cultural link between France and China, as its illustrious founder intended.
 Now a private museum, the Pagoda offers exhibitions and salons throughout the year, in addition to privatizable spaces.
 A true hidden treasure for those seeking a unique cultural experience:

 The Maison Loo is not just a pagoda, it's a bridge between two cultures, an invitation to discovery and cultural enrichment in the heart of Paris.
-An afternoon in the Parc Monceau can therefore be transformed into an impromptu discovery of China, at the Pagode de Paris - Maison Loo.
+So an afternoon at Parc Monceau can be transformed into an impromptu discovery of China, at the Pagode de Paris - Maison Loo.

 Dates and Opening Time